Skip to main content

 Traced design, plastic plate and stained glass paint on table

-Next, take your plastic plate and add it over your traced design.
-The gallery glass bottles have a pointy tip which makes tracing lines easy.
+Next, take your plastic plate and place it over your traced design.
+The gallery glass bottles have a pointy tip, which makes tracing lines easy.

 Begin to trace out your design using the color of your choice.
 I traced my bird and branch using black.